bobbybudnick/SFS-Infrastructure/README.md

 Should show busy before timeout is reached to prevent spam
 Clear text file when it gets too large
 Clear text file after 1 week
-Add connection number feature to streamconfig - use netstat
+Add connection number feature to Streamconfig - use netstat
-Add split results feature to streamconfig - optimize grep
+Add split results feature to Streamconfig - optimize grep
 Add chat view feature of last 5 lines to streamconfig - use curl
-Run streamconfig on II bravo companion
+Run Streamconfig on II Bravo companion

 34. VLAN commentary
 Only VIP hosts will have server VLAN guest access.